sudhansu3299/slaca/README.md

 Notes:

 1. Mock mode can run without a real key in some paths, but set `OPENAI_API_KEY` anyway so live/eval paths work cleanly.
-2. If you plan to use live voice integrations, also set `VAPI_*` keys from `docker-compose.yml` comments.
+2. If you plan to use live voice integrations, also set `VAPI_*` keys in `.env`.
+3. `BORROWER_PHONE` is read from `.env` and should be set to your target number for live calling tests.
+4. Current Twilio/Vapi integration in this repo is wired for a single configured borrower number flow, so use your own number in `BORROWER_PHONE`.
+5. `.env.example` now includes the key variables you can copy and edit.

 ## 2) Start the Stack with Docker Compose